gbmhunter/blog/content/pages/programming/languages/c-sharp/using-installsheild/_index.md

 By default, if you select the option to allow the user to launch program on install, the checkbox will not work.

 {{< figure src="/images/programming-misc/install-shield-launch-this-program-end-of-installation.png" caption="The option to allow the user to launch the program once the installation has finished.
-This normally doesn't work without tweaking a few settings." caption-position="bottom" width="500px" >}}
+This normally doesn't work without tweaking a few settings."  width="500px" >}}